aws-cloudformation/aws-guard-rules-registry/docs/USING_GUARD_RULES_REGISTRY.md

 ## GitHub Actions

-Leveraging the docker image, a simply GitHub Action was created called [ShiftLeft](github.com/grolston/ShiftLeft)
+Leveraging the Docker image, a GitHub Action was created called [ShiftLeft](github.com/grolston/ShiftLeft).
+Leverage or refactor this GitHub Action to fit your needs.

 ## Gitlab-CI